timtlchen/tf_test/README.md

 # tf_test
-This is for test only
+This is for test only using terraform
 Simply create/destroy two GCP compute engine